ofenloch/mysql-employees/README-original.md

 This repository was migrated from [Launchpad](https://launchpad.net/test-db).

-See usage in the [MySQL docs](https://dev.mysql.com/doc/employee/en/index.html)
+See more details in the [original docs](https://dev.mysql.com/doc/employee/en/index.html).
+A PDF "print out" of the [original docs](https://dev.mysql.com/doc/employee/en/index.html) is found in file *employee-en.a4.pdf*.

 ## Where it comes from